Nightowl-code/Web-Crawler/README.md

 Author: Koushal Kedari

 # Description
- This is a Web Spider/Crawler made totaly with Python using beautifulsoup library.
+ This is a Web Spider/Crawler made totally with Python using beautifulsoup library.